Pesce Law Group, P.C.

 Many family law judges automatically order mediation in certain contested cases.
 Sometimes, it may occur informally over the course of several days or weeks, and other times, there may be a neutral third-party facilitator that either the court appoints or the parties select.

 It is important that a formal mediator is an attorney that practices family law in DuPage County, because someone else may be unfamiliar with all the legal and factual issues involved, as well as the court's expectations.
+Our attorneys can help you prepare for mediation, advising you of how to advocate for yourself in negotiations with your spouse.

 This model is relatively new, and it is a true alternative dispute resolution.
 In most cases, the attorneys on both sides agree not to go to court at all.
 In a collaborative law proceeding, the parties work together to find long-lasting solutions that benefit the entire family.
 If there is a need for outside experts, such as an accountant or doctor, the parties share the expense.